alex/what-happens-when/README.rst

 * The DNS client establishes a socket to UDP port 53 on the DNS server, using a source port above 1023.
-* If the response size is too large, TCP will be used instead.
+* If the response size is too large, will be used instead.
 * If the local/ISP DNS server does not have it, then a recursive search is requested and that flows up the list of DNS servers until the SOA is reached, and if found an answer is returned.